dummy-image

 5. Carry a physical copy of your resume

 Many applications happen online, so carrying along some physical copies of your resume may seem unnecessary.
-But, you always have to be ready for any eventuality.
+But you always have to be ready for any eventuality.
 You might refer to the document, or an interviewer might ask for a copy, and you don’t want to look unprepared if that happens.

-6. Be polite and courteous
+6. Be polite

 7. Always mention what you can do for the company